 Just as the system is defined and developed throughout its life cycle, so is the WBS.
 The WBS will be developed and maintained based on the systems engineering efforts throughout the system's life cycle.
 Prior to contract award the Program WBS and draft Contract WBS(s) are approved (through the CSDR process).
 The contractor and the Government will then agree to an extension of the Contract WBS to appropriate lower levels, to better define the complete contract scope.
-After contract award any change to the WBS must be approved through a contract change.
-When integrated with the Program WBS, the extended Contract WBS forms a complete WBS, which will be used throughout the program's life cycle.
-Figure II below displays the WBS Evolution.
+After contract award any change to the Contract WBS must be approved through a contract change.
+When integrated with the Program WBS, the extended Contract WBS forms a complete WBS, which will be used throughout the contracts execution.
+Figure III below displays the WBS Evolution.

-FIGURE II.
+FIGURE III.
 WBS evolution

-2. GOVERNMENT PROGRAM MANAGEMENT INSTRUCTIONS
+2 GOVERNMENT PROGRAM MANAGEMENT INSTRUCTIONS